The Chronicles of Narnia: The Voyage of the Dawn Treader: Plot

-The crew arrives at Aslan's Table to find three lost lords sleeping.
-As they place the swords on the table they realize one is missing.
-A star descends from the sky and transforms into Lilliandil, a beautiful woman who guides them to the Dark Island, a lair of the mist, where they discover the last lord.
-The island uses Edmund's fear to create a sea serpent that attacks the ship.
+The crew arrives at Aslan's Table to find three lost lords in an enchanted sleep.
+As they place the swords on the table, they realize one is missing.
+A star descends from the sky and transforms into Ramandu's daughter Lilliandil.
+She guides them to the Dark Island, the lair of the mist, where they discover the last lord.
+The mist uses Edmund's fear to create a sea serpent that attacks the ship.
 Eustace fights the serpent, but the panicked lord wounds him with the last sword, causing him to fly away.
 He encounters Aslan, who transforms him back into a boy for his self-sacrifice and sends him to Ramandu's island with the last sword.
 As the crew fights the serpent, the mist distracts Edmund by appearing as Jadis, the White Witch.
 Eustace reaches the table, but the mist tries to stop him from putting the sword on the table with the others.
-He overcomes the mist, allowing the swords to unleash their magic and bestow Edmund's own sword with the power to slay the sea serpent, the death of which awakens the three lords, destroys the mist and Dark Island, and liberates the sacrificed slaves.

-Eustace rejoins Lucy, Edmund, Caspian, and Reepicheep, and they sail to a mysterious shore before a massive wave.
-Aslan appears, telling them that his country lies beyond, although if they go there they may never return.
-Caspian wishes to enter Aslan's country but changes his mind, knowing he has more duties as a king, but Reepicheep is determined to enter.
-Aslan blesses him and he bids farewell to Caspian, Edmund, Lucy and Eustace.
-Aslan tells Lucy and Edmund that they cannot return to Narnia as they have grown up.
-Aslan encourages them to know him in their world by another name.
-Aslan opens a portal to return them to their world.
-As Lucy, Edmund and Eustace walk to the portal, Eustace asks Aslan if he will return.
-Aslan replies that he will.
-The three of them are returned to the bedroom.
-Eustace hears his mother announcing a visitor, Jill Pole.
-Eustace hangs the painting back on the wall.
-As they exit the bedroom, they look back at the painting and see the ship voyaging through the waves disappear before Lucy closes the door.
+He overcomes the mist, allowing the swords to unleash their magic and bestow on Edmund, using Peter's sword, the power to slay the sea serpent, the death of which awakens the three lords.
+The mist of the Dark Island is destroyed when they liberate the sacrificed slaves.
+Eustace rejoins the others, and they sail to a mysterious shore before a massive wave.
+Aslan appears, telling them that his country lies beyond, although if they go there, they can never return.
+Caspian's duty as king dissuades him from following his wish to enter Aslan's country, but Reepicheep is determined to enter.
+Aslan blesses him, and he bids farewell to the others.
+Aslan tells Edmund and Lucy that, like Peter and Susan, they are now too old to return to Narnia.
+He tells Eustace that he may return one day and encourages them to know him in their world by another name.
+He opens a portal for them to return to the present world.
+The three are transported back into the bedroom, Eustace hears his mother announcing that Jill Pole has come to visit him.
+As they leave the bedroom, they look sadly back at the painting and see the ship voyaging through the waves disappear before Lucy closes the door.